doodlebunnyhops/WickedWhiskers/docs/development.md

    python bot.py
    ```

 4. If the bot starts successfully, you should see a confirmation message in the terminal indicating that the bot is connected and ready to interact with the Discord server.
+Please take caution of syncing to a guild and be mindful to only sync when you have updated a command ;).

+    Example output on start:

+    ```bash
+    WARNING    - discord.client  : PyNaCl is not installed, voice will NOT be supported Initializing database...
+    Loading spooky messages...
+    Loading group commands...
+    Syncing tree...
+    INFO       - bot             : Attempting to sync commands for guild ID: ##### INFO       - bot             : Successfully synced 4 commands for guild ID: ###### INFO       - bot             : Command synced: zmod - Moderator Commands INFO       - bot             :  - Option: set (AppCommandOptionType.subcommand_group) - Set commands
+    INFO       - bot             :  - Option: get (AppCommandOptionType.subcommand_group) - get commands
+    INFO       - bot             :  - Option: remove (AppCommandOptionType.subcommand_group) - Remove commands
+    INFO       - bot             :  - Option: update (AppCommandOptionType.subcommand_group) - Update commands
+    INFO       - bot             :  - Option: reset (AppCommandOptionType.subcommand_group) - Reset commands
+    INFO       - bot             : Command synced: trick - Trick a player into giving you candy!
+    INFO       - bot             :  - Option: member (AppCommandOptionType.user) - …
+    INFO       - bot             : Command synced: Join Game -
+    INFO       - bot             : Command synced: Trick Player -
+    ```

 5. In the Discord server, you can now use the bot’s commands as specified.